avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### Block Processing

-Before processing the transactions inside a block, all validators that no longer have a sufficient, non-zero, balance are deactivated.
+Before processing the transactions inside a block, all validators that no longer have a sufficient (non-zero) balance are deactivated.

 After processing the transactions inside a block, all validators that do not have a sufficient balance for the next second are deactivated.